 - SmartClosing Calculator – This calculator from Zillow will calculate costs based on where you’re buying a home, so taxes and government fees will be added in.
 The calculator will also show you the total amount you can expect to pay in mortgage payments, including real estate taxes and homeowner’s insurance.

-- How do closing costs impact my interest rate? – This calculator from Yahoo!
-Homes will show you how financing closing costs, as opposed to paying them in cash, will affect your mortgage’s interest rate.
+- How do closing costs impact my interest rate? – This calculator will help you see how paying down points at closing can affect your interest rate.